Using Content as the New Demand Strategy

 How do you build a high-performing content marketing strategy from scratch?
+And how can you use content as a pillar in your demand generation strategy?

 Mark Huber, Metadata’s Director of Growth, uncovers the cheat codes for building a successful content marketing engine from three content trailblazers.